kuvivek/drivingTheoryInGermany/README.md

 ✅ Pedestrians are entitled to use the entire breadth of the road
 ✅ Motor vehicles have to drive at walking speed
 ✅ Children may play across the entire road
 **Comment**:  The sign is called “Traffic-calmed area”(Verkehrsberuhigter Bereich).
-Here, children are allowed to play anywhere and pedestrians
+Here, children are allowed to play anywhere
-are allowed to use the full width of the road.
-I am only allowed to drive at walking speed ❌i.e. no faster than 4 to 7 km/h.
+and pedestrians are allowed to use the full width of the road.
+I am only allowed to drive at walking speed - i.e. no faster than
+4 to 7 km/h.
 If necessary, I have to wait.

 200. A horse-drawn carriage is coming towards you.
 What should you do?
 I should
 ✅ Avoid making noise
 ✅ drive as far to the right as possible
-❌switch on parking light
+❌ switch on parking light
 **Comment**:  Horses are living creatures(Pferde sind Lebewesen) that react differently(unterschiedlich) to their environment.
-To avoid making them
-unnecessarily(unnötig) nervous in traffic, I should be considerate, avoid noise and ride as far to the right as possible,
+To avoid making them unnecessarily(unnötig) nervous in traffic, I should be considerate, avoid noise and ride as far to the
-reducing my own speed if necessary.
+right as possible,  reducing my own speed if necessary.

 201. You want to overtake a horse-drawn carriage on a rural road.
 What should you do?
 I overtake with
 ✅ as little noise as possible
 ✅ the most space to the side as possible
-❌a high engine speed
+❌ a high engine speed

 202. What must you anticipate in this situation?
-❌The cyclist will dismount to allow me to pass
+❌ The cyclist will dismount to allow me to pass
 ✅ The cyclist will pull out to the left
 ✅ Oncoming traffic
 **Comment**:  I have to expect that the person in front of me will drive past the parked car on the left.
 On this narrow road,